theiterators/pekko-http-quickstart-java.g8/docs/src/main/paradox/json.md

 @@snip [UserRegistryActor.java]($g8src$/java/$package$/UserRegistry.java) { #user-case-classes }

 While we used Jackson JSON in this example, the API is pluggable and various other libraries can be used.
-Each library comes with different trade-offs in performance and user-friendlieness.
+Each library comes with different trade-offs in performance and user-friendliness.
 Still Jackson is the default Java marshaller as that is what we expect Java developers to be most familiar with.

 Now that we've examined the example app thoroughly, let's test a few remaining use cases.